PyMOLInfoMacromolecules.py - List information about macromolecules

 PyMOLInfoMacromolecules.py -h | --help | -e | --examples

 List information regarding ID, classification, experimental technique, chains, solvents, inorganics, ligands, and ligand binding pockets in macromolecules present including proteins and nucleic acids.

 The supported input file format are: PDB (.pdb), mmCIF (.cif)

 Min and max coordinates for bounding box along with its size.

 Number of chains and their IDs.
-This is also default behavior. --countResidues Number of residues across chains.
+This is also default behavior. --centroid Centroid of atomic coordinates.
+It corresponds to the mean of all 3D coordinates in input file. --countResidues Number of residues across chains.
 The chain residues are identified using polymer selection operator available in PyMOL.
 In addition, the non-standard amino acid residues are listed.

 Print this help message. --header Header information including experimental technique information along with any available resolution.
 This is also default behavior.